In this tutorial, we will learn a powerful technique to how to cut out hair in photoshop creating advanced masking; Calculations.

 Step 3 fine adjusting

-We still have some areas like gray or with small part of white, and it should be perfect white and black
+We still have some areas like gray or with small part of white, and it should be perfectly white and black

 a) Select a soft brush